Tag Archives: mental health

 The COVID-19 pandemic has forced many people into isolation, raising concerns of a widespread downturn in mental health as many attempt to cope with challenges like anxiety and depression alone.

 In a poll released by Kaiser Family Foundation, 47% of respondents reported intense levels of stress and anxiety while stuck at home.
 The poll also showed older adults and adolescents are more prone to extreme effects of isolation.
-Some people are trying natural solutions like biocbd to manage the intense stress and anxiety that can come from long periods of being alone.
+Some people are trying natural solutions to manage the intense stress and anxiety that can come from long periods of being alone.
+Cannabis products like indacloud jedi breath may help people deal with the symptoms of mental health conditions.

 Since the pandemic, The Los Angeles Suicide Prevention Network has seen a similar increase in people experiencing depression, anxiety, and isolation.